 Our leaders are volunteers and come from all walks of life.
-They are from a wide range of denominations from ordained ministers to charity workers and business people.
+They are from a wide range of Christian traditions from ordained ministers to charity workers and business people.
 They are all trained in leading group walking holidays and have discovered a closeness to God through travel to remote places and have a passion to share this with others.

 We are always pleased to hear from people interested in discovering more about journey leadership with Journeying.
 Please get in touch on the Contact page.

 Paddy currently serves as Rector for four small congregations across Strathearn in Perthshire Scotland.
 She lives with her husband, Bruce, and sheepdog, Gus, in Crieff, while their son works as an artist in London.
 She grew up on a farm in Zimbabwe, later lived in a fishing village in Cape Town, and has always loved the outdoors, walking, wild swimming, sketching all the intriguing things you find as you explore.
 She taught spirituality as part of the ordination training programme for the Scottish Episcopal Church and has a passionate desire to help people experience the wonder of God tangible in all things around us.
 She has led retreats and recently set up an annual pilgrimage along the Three Saints Way as part of the developing St Andrews to Iona pilgrim route.

 Claire lives near Cardiff.
 She is a freelance writer with a passion for creative community projects and she also works part-time for the United Reformed Church.
 Claire discovered Journeying through walks in South Wales and Ireland.
 She loves how it offers people the opportunity to connect with God through the special alchemy of the natural world, the company of others, and the simple act of walking.